 - This means in order to make money you usually MUST recruit.

 A few people do make big money from MLMs.
-And these people are often trotted out in promotional videos, celebrated at annual events, and very publicly ‘rewarded’ with prizes like white Mercedes cars (although these ‘prizes’ aren’t as generous as they first appear – you simply get a discount on the lease which you must take out in your own name, and if your sales fall, the discount ends…).
-You also need to promote the company on the Mercedes they ‘give’ you.
+And these people are often trotted out in promotional videos, celebrated at annual events, and very publicly ‘rewarded’ with prizes like prestigious cars (although these ‘prizes’ aren’t as generous as they first appear – you simply get a discount on the lease which you must take out in your own name, and if your sales fall, the discount ends…).
+You also need to promote the company on the car they ‘give’ you.

-The people who succeed at MLMs would probably succeed in other small businesses too – they have the right network and skills, and (importantly) they got into this particular MLM in your area early.
+But the people who succeed at MLMs would probably succeed in other small businesses too – they have the right network and skills, and (importantly) they got into this particular MLM in their area early.

 And this is one of the reasons why most MLMs aren’t ethical – they sell the dream that anyone can be successful with their ‘opportunity’.
 They don’t make it clear that only a small percentage of people who join them will make a liveable income (or any income at all).